-Not only will you be gaining valuable experience with a leading energy company, you will work towards achieving a Level 3 Business Administration Apprenticeship Standard, equivalent to 2 "A" Levels.
-This in turn could lead to a full time.
+Not only will you be gaining valuable experience with a leading energy company, but you will also work towards achieving a Level 3 Business Administration Apprenticeship Standard, equivalent to 2 "A" Levels.

 You will be working with some of the best people in the business, so you'll be very well placed to progress with us once the apprenticeship comes to an end.

-For those who complete the Apprenticeship there will be an opportunity to take up a permanent, full time role within E.ON, with the additional opportunity to carry on studying for more qualifications whilst earning a very competitive salary.
+There will be an opportunity to take up a permanent, full-time role within E for those who complete the Apprenticeship.ON, with the additional option to study for more qualifications whilst earning a very competitive salary.

-Due to the nature of the roles a Criminal Record Check will be required.
+Due to the nature of the roles, there is a requirement for a Criminal Record Check.

 E.ON is committed to equal opportunities and actively promotes diversity, equality and flexibility.”